 Arlie Hochschild: It doesn’t mean that you’re capitulating — that’s the misunderstanding, I think, especially on the left.
 “Oh, if you listen to them, that means you’ve been taken over.”
 Not at all.

-Ms. Tippett: I’m Krista Tippett, and this is On Being.
-Strangers in Their Own Land was a finalist for the National Book Award.
-Arlie Hochschild is a professor emerita at Berkeley and was born in Boston, Massachusetts.
+Tippett: I’m Krista Tippett, and this is On Being.
+The research for Strangers in Their Own Land took Arlie Hochschild back and forth for years between Berkeley, California, where she’s now a professor emerita, and Southwest Louisiana, a Tea Party stronghold at that movement’s height.
+Arlie Hochschild was born in Boston, Massachusetts.

 The metaphor for the right-wing deep story that I describe in Strangers is that you’re waiting in line for the American dream that you feel you very much deserve.
 It’s like waiting in a pilgrimage, and the line isn’t moving.
 Your feet are tired.
 You feel you are properly deserving of this reward that’s ahead.
 And the idea is, you don’t begrudge anyone in this right deep story.
 You’re not a hateful person.
 But then you see — the second moment of the right-wing deep story — somebody cutting ahead of you.
 Why are they getting special treatment?

 Then, in another moment, the president of the country, Barack Obama, who should be tending fairly to all waiters-in-line, seems to be waving to the line cutters.
 In fact, “Is he a line cutter?” — the idea is.
 How did his mother — she was a single mother, not a rich woman — afford a Harvard education, a Columbia education?
 Something fishy happened.
 That was the thought there.